great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/cloud_quickstart.md

 #### 4.3 Review your results

-Once you ran the <TechnicalTag tag="checkpoint" text="Checkpoint"/> you should see a link that takes you directly to GX Cloud, so you can see your <TechnicalTag tag="expectation" text="Expectations"/> and <TechnicalTag tag="validation_result" text="Validation Results"/> in the GX Cloud UI.
+After you run the <TechnicalTag tag="checkpoint" text="Checkpoint"/>, you should see a link that takes you directly to GX Cloud, so you can see your <TechnicalTag tag="expectation" text="Expectations"/> and <TechnicalTag tag="validation_result" text="Validation Results"/> in the GX Cloud UI.

-Alternatively, check [Checkpoints page](https://app.greatexpectations.io/checkpoints) and click on Expectation Suite you want to see the results for.
+Alternatively, you can visit the [Checkpoints page](https://app.greatexpectations.io/checkpoints) and filter by the Checkpoint, Expectation Suite, or Data Asset you want to see the results for.

 ## Next Steps

-Now that you've seen how easy it is to implement the GX workflow, it is time to customize that workflow to suit your specific use cases!
-To help with this we have prepared some more detailed installation and setting up guides tailored to specific environments and resources.
+Now that you've seen how to implement the GX workflow, it is time to customize the workflow to suit your specific use cases!
+To help with this we have prepared more detailed guides tailored to specific environments and resources.

-For inviting your team members to the app visit [“Settings” > “Users”](https://app.greatexpectations.io/users).
+To invite additional team members to the app visit [“Settings” > “Users”](https://app.greatexpectations.io/users).

 For more details on installing GX for use with local filesystems, please see: